Companion Essays to George Augustus Robinson’s Friendly Mission

 Reading Robinson remains cognisant of local resonances, including personal reflections by contemporary Aboriginal commentators on the colonial text.
 Bringing together community voices and international scholars situates Friendly Mission within broader contexts, both in terms of contemporary accounts of colonial / settler contact, conflict with indigenes and current debates analysing this material.

 Copyright for all material published on this site is owned or licensed exclusively to Monash University Publishing.
 All rights reserved.
-Apart from any uses permitted by Australia's Copyright Act 1968, no part of this book may be reproduced by any process without prior written permission of the copyright owners.
+Apart from any uses permitted by Australia's Copyright Act 1968, no part of this book may be reproduced by any process or in any form without prior written permission of the copyright owners.
 Inquiries should be directed to the publisher, Monash University Publishing.

 Every effort has been made to obtain copyright permissions for the images reproduced in our publications.
 If you are a copyright owner of materials reproduced in one of our works and have concerns regarding their use please contact Monash University Publishing.